 Depending on where you are traveling and who will be doing the traveling, your attorney might need to draft additional documents.

-For example, if you are taking a vacation this summer, even a weekend away, and leaving a dependent (e.g., child, grandchild, spouse or parent) behind, you’ll want to have the proper documents in place so that whoever is caring for your loved one has the authority to obtain medical care for him or her in the event of an emergency (in which case, you’d also want to leave detailed instructions about their medical history, allergies and medications, and how to reach their current doctor).
+For example, if you are taking a vacation this summer, even a weekend away, and leaving a dependent (e.g., child, grandchild, spouse or parent) behind, you’ll want to have the proper documents in place so that whoever is caring for your loved one has the authority to obtain medical care for them in the event of an emergency.
+In which case, you’d also want to leave detailed instructions about their medical history, allergies and medications, and how to reach their doctor(s).

 If your adult children will be traveling without you, they might need to have a Health Care Proxy signed, so someone can make medical decisions for them if they are unable.
 Even as a parent, because of privacy laws such as HIPPA (Health Insurance Portability and Accountability Act), your right to make decisions for an adult child, or to even get an update on his or her medical condition, may be limited without the proper authorizations in place.